Monitoring Tool

 Situation When Monitoring Works When Monitoring Fails

-Data Use Data is used fairly and wisely Data is used to judge unfairly
+Data Use Data is used fairly and for right decision making Data is used for personal reasons and in the wrong way

-Focus Focus on important work only Tracking everything unnecessarily
+Focus Focus on important work activities only, not tracking personal information Tracking everything after office hours

 Results Better productivity and teamwork Lower morale and poor performance